WHAT IS NATUROPATHIC MEDICINE?

 What is a Naturopathic Doctor?

-Naturopathic Physicians are primary care doctors who specialize in the practice of natural family medicine.
-Naturopaths are licensed by the BDDT-N in Ontario.
-We are trained to identify and remove causes of a disease and treat patients using natural therapies.
-My primary goal as your Natural Health Expert is not only to treat your condition but also to provide health education and inspire you to pursue the experience of your deepest level of wellness.
+Naturopaths are primary care doctors who specialize in the practice of natural family health care.
+We are trained to identify root causes of disease and treat patients using natural therapies.
+My primary goal is not only to support your health from a whole person perspective but also to provide health education and inspire you in your journey of wellness.

 What is the education of an ND?

-Naturopathic doctors have training that is similar in structure and scope to medical doctors.
+Naturopathic doctors have training that has some similarities to other types of doctors.
 Naturopathic medical colleges offer rigourous training with stringent admissions criteria.
 Prerequisite studies include 3-4 years of pre-medical University studies, with prerequisite courses of biology, biochemistry, chemistry, organic chemistry, psychology and humanities.
 Naturopathic studies are a 4-year-full time program in an accredited school that includes more than 4,500 hours of classroom training and 1,500 hours of supervised clinical experience.
 In addition, both North American and Ontario practical and written board exams must be successfully competed.